-Compliance with this Part satisfies Performance Requirement P2.1 for termite risk management.
+Compliance with this acceptable construction practice satisfies Performance Requirement P2.1 for termite risk management.

 The intent of these requirements is to provide for a termite barrier that will ensure that termites will not enter a building by a concealed route.
 The installation of termite barriers will not stop termite activity from occurring on the site.